 In the southeast corner of Iowa, 11 villages feature quilt shows, scarecrow contests, bake sales, tours of historic sites, wine tasting and street fairs.

-There will be pony rides, music, magic, free pumpkins and crafts on downtown streets.
+There will be music, food and free pumpkins on downtown streets.

 This Lake Superior town offers a medallion hunt, family geocaching contest, fun run, appearances by Murray the Moose and family courses at the North House Folk School.